 It depends upon the cause and location of the problem.
 Remember to check and make sure your power is not out because of an electrical problem inside your home, such as a tripped breaker or blown fuse.
 If your neighbor has electricity and you do not, more than likely, your neighbor's home is on a different line.

-Polk-Burnett maintains a critical care list.This documentation identifies members that have special medical or protective service emergency needs.
-Following severe thunder, wind, snow or ice storms, it's important to remember damage to Polk-Burnett's distribution system may be extreme.
-In some case, it can take many hours or even days to complete repairs.
-In case of severe storms, customers who must have electricity should be prepared with an emergency backup plan.
-The plan could include arrangements to move to an alternative location, use a portable generator or install battery backup on important electrical devices.
+Polk-Burnett maintains a critical care list of members with special medical or protective service emergency needs.
+It’s important to know that following severe storms, damage across the electric distribution system may be extreme, and it may take many hours or even days to complete repairs and restore power to all members.
+Members who must have electricity should be prepared with an emergency backup plan.
+The plan could include: making arrangements to move to an alternative location, using a portable generator or installing battery backup on important electrical devices.
 Please notify Polk-Burnett if you have a critical need for electricity.
 Call 800-421-0283 or fill out the critical medical need form, have it signed by your medical professional, and return the form to either Polk-Burnett office.
+Thank you.

 Consider all fallen wires to be energized and dangerous!
 Make sure children, pets and neighbors stay away from the power line and any object(s) it may be touching.
 Report the fallen power line to Polk-Burnett immediately, 800-421-0283.